Rapid City man accused of kidnapping woman, fleeing with baby

-A Rapid City man is facing kidnapping and assault charges today after leading law enforcement on high-speed chase Tuesday with a baby in his car.
+A Rapid City man is facing criminal charges after being accused of kidnapping a woman Tuesday and leading law enforcement on high-speed chase with their baby in tow.

 Steven Jackson, 38, was arrested on charges of second-degree kidnapping, simple assault (domestic violence) and aggravated eluding from law enforcement, the Pennington County Sheriff's Office said Wednesday.